Today’s Problem in Authentication.

 FIDO2 is built with two open Standards: FIDO Client to Authenticator and W3C WebAuthn.

 These 2 works together to provide a Passwordless authentication experience.
 To provide this it may use some embedded auth-mechanics like biometrics or PINs or roaming authenticators like fobs or USB device.

 When a user is trying to access an online Service for the first time, they will be prompted for a registration where the user provides a username and password.
 During this process a Public and Private key pair is generated.

 The Private Key is locally stored in the device itself and associated with ID and domain of the online service, and the Public Key is stored in the online service’s Key Database and server.Each time a user attempts to access the online service, it uses the APIs to verify user’s credentials with the authenticators.

-- When the user attempts to log in then FIDO2 server sends the FIDO client a challenge using WebAuthn, requesting to sign the data with the private key locally.
+- When the user attempts to log in the FIDO2 server sends the FIDO client a challenge using WebAuthn, requesting to sign the data with the private key locally.

-- Now the users use the biometric authentication that he/she choose at the time of registration.
+- Now the users use the biometric authentication that he/she chooses at the time of registration.

-- The client signs the challenge and proves the device is the one that possess private key.
+- The client signs the challenge and proves the device is the one that possesses the private key.

-- As a user using the Authenticator need to have a device with local authenticator like Windows hello, Mac Touch ID
+- A user using the Authenticator needs to have a device with a local authenticator like Windows hello, Mac Touch ID

 Enabling FIDO2 authentication for a user